ishanpm/pulse-ca/examples.md

 ### shiftregister.mc
 A bunch of shift registers arranged to make a matrix display.

-The top button sshifts the entire display left, the middle button pushes a red, and the bottom button pushes a green.
+The top button shifts the entire display left, the middle button pushes a red, and the bottom button pushes a green.
 The smaller rectangular button sends a pre-made message.

 Use state 15 to press the buttons.
 ### hexcounter.mc